ombori/JS-Flappy-Bird/mobileapp/DESCRIPTION.md

-# Flappy Bird Remote #
+# Flappy Bird Mobile App #
-by Lexa
+by Ombori

-A Flappy Bird Remote
+A Flappy Bird Mobile App for remote interfacing with the Flappy Bird Screenapp